Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management

-\ABSTRACT{ In this paper, we study a class of nonconvex stochastic optimization in the form of $\min_{x\in\mathcal{X}} F(x):=\EE_\xi [f(\phi(x,\xi))]$, where the objective function $F$ is a composition of a convex function $f$ and a random function $\phi$.
+\OneAndAHalfSpacedXI \ABSTRACT{ We study a class of stochastic nonconvex optimization in the form of $\min_{x\in\mathcal{X}} F(x):=\EE_\xi [f(\phi(x,\xi))]$, i.e., $F$ is a composition of a convex function $f$ and a random function $\phi$.
 Leveraging an (implicit) convex reformulation via a variable transformation $u=\EE[\phi(x,\xi)]$, we develop stochastic gradient-based algorithms and establish their sample and gradient complexities for achieving an $\eps$-global optimal solution.
-Interestingly, our proposed Mirror Stochastic Gradient (MSG) method operates only in the original $x$-space using gradient estimators of the original nonconvex objective $F$ and achieves $\tilde \cO(\eps^{-2})$ sample and gradient complexities, which matches the lower bounds for solving stochastic convex optimization problems.
+Interestingly, our proposed Mirror Stochastic Gradient (MSG) method operates only in the original $x$-space using gradient estimators of the original nonconvex objective $F$ and achieves $\tilde \cO(\eps^{-2})$ complexities, which matches the lower bounds for solving stochastic convex optimization problems.
 Under booking limits control, we formulate the air-cargo network revenue management (NRM) problem with random two-dimensional capacity, random consumption, and routing flexibility as a special case of the stochastic nonconvex optimization, where the random function $\phi(x,\xi)=x\wedge\xi$, i.e., the random demand $\xi$ truncates the booking limit decision $x$.
-Extensive numerical experiments demonstrate the superior performance of our proposed MSG algorithm for booking limit control with higher revenue and lower computation cost than state-of-the-art bid-price-based control policies, especially when the variance of random capacity is large. } \KEYWORDS{stochastic nonconvex optimization, hidden convexity, air-cargo network revenue management, gradient-based algorithms}
+Extensive numerical experiments demonstrate the superior performance of our proposed MSG algorithm for booking limit control with higher revenue and lower computation cost than state-of-the-art bid-price-based control policies, especially when the variance of random capacity is large. }